Benno-K/PublicScripts/README.md

 Why call it public scripts?
 They are designated to be
 available to all users on
 a multi-user system.
-On Linux systemns they are typically located in a directory that is contained in the execurion PATH of all users, like /usr/local/bin.
+On Linux systems they are typically located in a directory that is contained in the execution PATH of all users, like /usr/local/bin.

 ## myip